jaffamonkey/hugo-serif-theme/exampleSite/content/_index.md

 intro_image_hide_on_mobile: true
 ---

-## Quality engineering
+# Quality matters

-I can bring improvements to your design and development cycles, to enable more efficient testing from Sprint to Sprint.
-The [Quality engineering](http://localhost:1313/quality-engineering/) approach is to build-in quality into your software from the very beginning.

-## Accessibility audits

-Get an [accessibility audit](http://localhost:1313/accessibility-audit/), of your web and/or mobile app, and get useful reporting feedback and help with bringing Accessibility into your design and development pipelines.
+Whether adding full Quality engineering to your design and development pipelines, or simply putting your web or mobile app through an Accessibility audit, 25 years of experience comes into play.

+I work with transparency and a supportive approach, retaining pragmatism with every testing decisions.